 Wireless headphones have evolved so much over time.
 That being said, anything that isn’t plugged into a wall or power device needs some sort of power.
 That’s where batteries come into play.
 The best headphones can last around 20-30 hours per charge with all the extra features installed.
 But interestingly enough, some of the cheaper headphones can reach 70 hours of listening.

 So when you’re out searching for headphones, the high-priced products may not be the most valuable.
 But it is said that these cheap alternatives don’t have features that include noise-canceling, which will drain the battery even faster.

 You’d be surprised by the battery life of some wireless earbuds.
 There are two categories of wireless earbuds: true wireless earbuds and wireless earbuds

 Wireless earbuds are connected with a cable and can last up to a full day on a single charge.
-They’re surprisingly considered as the best of the best.
-What is the point of using the world ‘wireless’ when there are still wires in the product?
+They’re surprisingly considered the best of the best.
+What is the point of using the word ‘wireless’ when there are still wires in the product?

 Wireless earbuds are fading from our society slowly as true wireless earbuds are taking over.
 True wireless earbuds also surpass the battery life of wireless earbuds a large majority of the time.
 Almost 70 hours.

 There is a catch though.
 The earbuds alone can only last 5-12 hours per charge.
 The juice is stored inside of the charging case, but the earbuds themselves can’t actually last 70 hours without the charging case.
 Fortunately, many of the newer true wireless earbuds offer quick charging, which is very convenient.

 Quite honestly, there’s no whole, definite number that you can put on battery life.
 But what you do need to know is that no battery can last forever.
 Not even rechargeable batteries.